Skip to main content

 Key Takeaways

-3. Parallel processing with p-limit keeps pipelines efficient without overwhelming the agent
+3. Parallel processing with p-limit keeps LLM-powered steps efficient without exhausting account limits

-4. Batch schemas like FunctionAnalysisBatch reduce round trips for repeated operations
+4. Batch schemas like FunctionAnalysisBatch reduce round trips for repeated LLM operations

 5. The .code() method clearly delineates code blocks in prompts